IntelLabs/fastRAG/README.md

 For a short overview of the different models see [Models Overview](models.md).

+Unique components in fastRAG:

 - [**PLAID**](https://arxiv.org/abs/2205.09707) - An extremely efficient engine for late interaction retrieval.
 - [**ColBERT**](https://arxiv.org/abs/2112.01488) - A Retriever (used with PLAID) and re-ranker (used with dense embeddings) utilizing late interaction for relevancy scoring.
 - [**Fusion-in-Decoder (FiD)**](https://arxiv.org/abs/2007.01282) - A generative reader for multi-document retrieval augmented tasks.
-- [Retrieval Augmented Summarization with **T5** family models (such as LongT5, FLAN-T5)](https://arxiv.org/abs/2112.07916) - An encoder-decoder model based on T5 with support for long input, supporting summarization/translation prompts.
 - [**Stable Diffusion Generator**](https://arxiv.org/pdf/2112.10752.pdf) - A text-to-image generator.
 Pluggable to any pipeline output.
 - [Retrieval-Oriented **Knowledge Graph Construction**](https://arxiv.org/abs/2010.01057) - A pipeline component for extracting named-entities and creating a graph of all the entities specified in the retrieved documents, with the relations between each pair of related entities.

+Addition components:

+- [Retrieval Augmented Summarization with **T5** family models (such as LongT5, FLAN-T5)](https://arxiv.org/abs/2112.07916) - An encoder-decoder model based on T5 with support for long input, supporting summarization/translation prompts.

 ## :rocket: Example Use Cases